nunosilva800/blog/3-how-I-plan-my-day.md

 ---

+@@@

 ```

 This helps me keep my day focused.
 With a quick glance at this I can recall my thoughts and to continue where I left off.
 Just by looking at the shape of a note, I can tell if it was a quiet or a chaotic day or whether
 I was able to reach my goals or not.

+The last section is great when doing weekly recaps and assess how stressful work has been,
+somethings I can spot patterns, and those are the sort of things that I can bring to
+upper management to sort out, before they get too big.

 Following this process, the "worklog" will be like a linked-list of notes - each note mentions
 what was planned for the previous day.